michael-falk/url-shortener/README.md

     "expiry": "Optional: Some ISO-8601 datetime after which the short-url is disabled" }
 ```

+A developer should be able to to enumerate all short_urls that they own, and from their manage their urls (i.e. Create, Delete, etc.).

 ## Operating Instructions
 This demo assumes you have docker installed locally and can run `docker-compose`.